particle-iot/docs/src/content/reference/device-os/firmware.md

 Coded Phy mode employs redundancy and error-correction, trading off speed in favor of noise immunity.
 In theory it could double the range achievable, but in practice you can expect closer to a 50% increase in range.

+BLE long-range (coded PHY) is not supported on the P2 and Photon 2.

 For an example of using this API, see the [RSSI Meter (Long Range)](/reference/device-os/bluetooth-le/#rssi-meter-long-range-) in the BLE tutorial.

 #### BLE.getScanResponseData()